 It is important to take pictures of the damaged vehicles, injuries, and the accident scene.
 These photos will play important roles in evidence for the investigation of the accident.
 You can take pictures with your cell phone, or if you happen to have a camera handy, that will suffice too.
 Photographic evidence can include the license plate, position of cars, damages to the interior and exterior of your vehicle, visible injuries you sustained, and the surrounding scene.

 It is imperative that you exchange information with the other party.
 This information includes the name, address, phone number, license plate number, license number, and insurance information of the other driver(s) involved in the accident.
 Additionally, if there are any witnesses at the scene of the accident, you should get their information as well so that you or your attorney can contact them in the future to help with the investigation.
 If there is an officer who responded to the scene, you should ask for their contact information so you are able to obtain the police report later down the line.

 You should seek medical attention soon after the accident.
 Many accident victims report feeling pain a day or two after the accident, which proves that injuries from an accident are not always immediately apparent.
 It is best that you seek medical attention to ensure your health, because there may be underlying injuries that can result in serious repercussions if they go untreated.

 - Report the Accident

-You should notify your insurance company soon after the accident; however, in order to protect your rights, you should hire a car wreck accident lawyer in Newport Beach so he or she is able to handle your case from there.
+You should notify your insurance company soon after the accident; however, in order to protect your rights, you should hire a car wreck lawyer so he or she is able to handle your case from there.
 Your insurance company, along with the other insurance company will likely reach out to you; however, you can refer them to your lawyer who will handle every part of your case, along with dealing with the insurance companies.
 Keep in mind that anything you say to an insurance adjuster can be held against you.
 Therefore, it is best that you have your accident lawyer deal with them.